 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-The medieval city of Tallinn, Estonia – officially dating to the year 1248 – is brimming with historic sights and fascinating museums.
-Remains of the Tallinn city fortifications partially encircle the UNESCO Heritage Old Town, where twisting cobblestone lanes lead to picturesque squares.
-Outside of the city center, a modern city has developed and bears evidence to Soviet occupation with communist-era architecture, but still includes a few must-see Tallinn attractions.
-Although we stayed for more than a week, we reserved most of our Tallinn sightseeing for one day to reap the benefits of the Tallinn Card.
+The medieval city of Tallinn, Estonia – officially dating to the year 1248 – is brimming with sightseeing opportunities.
+Remains of the Tallinn city fortifications partially encircle the UNESCO Heritage Old Town, where twisting cobblestone lanes lead to picturesque squares and fabulous viewpoints.

-Tallinn Sightseeing Tips
+Things To Do Tallinn Sightseeing Tips

-- It is helpful to have a Tallinn Tourist Map for your Tallinn sightseeing adventures.
-Pick up a free Tallinn city map at the Tallinn Tourist Information Office in the Old Town (where you can also purchase a Tallinn Card).
+- It is helpful to have a Tallinn Tourist Map for your sightseeing adventures.
+Pick up a free Tallinn city map at the Tourist Information Office in the Old Town (where you can also purchase a Tallinn Card).

 What To See in Tallinn in One Day